 The main consideration for policy development is to reduce or eliminate the risks from existing and future waste sites and, more specifically, to ensure that any discharge from the sites does not result in a significant risk to drinking water through appropriate measures to mitigate the threat.
-The following is a summary of early discussions that were held regarding the potential policy options for each of the Waste Disposal Site sub-threats.
+The following is a summary of early discussions that were held regarding the potential policy options for each of the Waste Disposal Site sub-threats for the first Source Protection Plan.